vipul-maheshwari/vision-lab/CONTRIBUTION.md

 - Maintain the directory structure and naming conventions already established in the repository.

+- Follow this template for creating the [README.md](readme-guidelines.md) files for creating README files for new experiments.

 - Provide clear and concise documentation within your experiment directory.
 Explain the experiment's purpose, methodology, and expected outcomes.

 - Ensure well-documented code following PEP 8 style guidelines.